 - Don’t punish yourself over food.
 If you indulge, don’t beat yourself up over it.
 You need to stop pushing yourself to stick to a certain calorie intake and never busting it, and eating only as per a pre-set food plan.
 You don’t need to be perfect all the time.
 Just stay consistent in the long run.

 - Don’t try and fight off certain foods.
 If you make a certain food taboo, you may well find yourself binging on it after resisting the urge for a while.
 It is the allure of the forbidden fruit.
-If nothing is taboo, you won’t obsess over it that much.
+If nothing is taboo, you won’t obsess over it

 - Enjoy eating, reflect on your fullness.
 If you make the experience pleasurable and focus on enjoying what you’re having, you may even end up eating less but being just as satisfied.
 Think about what you’re eating.
 Pause mid-meal and see if you’re feeling full.
 If you are, don’t feel compelled to eat more.